Portrait (Lynda Carter album)

-Carter did not release another album for over 30 years due to being a semiprofessional singer.
-Her second album, At Last, is a jazz and blues standards album that was released in June 2009.
+Carter did not release another album for over 30 years, due in part to focusing on her acting career and family life though she did occasional singing gigs.
+Her second album At Last containts jazz and blues standards, was released in June 2009.
 A third album, Crazy Little Things followed in 2011.

 Reception

 In a retrospective review for AllMusic, Timothy Monger wrote that Carter possessed enough talent as a vocalist to be taken seriously beyond her Wonder Woman fame: "Her voice is tuneful and pleasantly husky and the material is delivered with confidence."
 Monger ranked the album 3 stars out of 5 and wrote its main failing, however, was too many mediocre songs that made the album competent but undistinguished.